Command Line Interface

 --polymer-name <polymer_name>

-Name of the polymer to generate the network for
+Name of the polymer to use for parameter retrieval.

 Options: